testfairy/docs/docs/010_Getting_Started/300_Upload_Apps.md

 ## Manual upload process.

 ### Choose your build file
-In the first stage you need to chhose the file you want to upload. it can be an **.ipa** or **.apk** file)
+In the first stage you need to choose the file you want to upload. it can be an **.ipa** or **.apk** file)
 ![choose file](/img/getting-started/upload/upload-app-android-1.png)

 ### Selecting Your Project Settings

-You can define your testing settings right in the upload process:
+You can define your build settings right in the upload process:

 -- **In-app reporting** - Check this box to enable/disable the "shake to report" feature in your app.
 When enabled, users can simply shake their device to send out a feedback report, along with a video recording, screenshots, logs and metrics of their testing session.